About the SPP Master’s Program

 If you plan to continue on to a doctoral program in sport and performance psychology, no concentration is needed.
 You will be able to maximize your elective options while still completing the coursework requirements for the Certified Mental Performance Consultant (CMPC®) certification.
 You will also complete the mentorship hours as part of your future doctoral program.

-Note: All components of the SPP Mentorship program, including client consultations, individual mentorship meetings, group mentorship meetings, and recorded client sessions must be conducted entirely in English, regardless of students’ and clients’ geographic location or preferred language.
-A student with a disability that limits their ability to complete the program requirements in English may request a reasonable accommodation via the Office of Student Success.
-A student with an approved accommodation must contact the Mentorship Coordinator prior to beginning the SPPC concentration to discuss how the accommodation will be implemented within the mentorship program.
+Important Mentorship Note: All components of the SPP Mentorship program, including client consultations, individual mentorship meetings, group mentorship meetings, and recorded client sessions, must be conducted entirely in English, regardless of geographic location or preferred language.
+Students with approved accommodations must contact the mentorship coordinator prior to beginning the Applied Practice concentration to discuss implementation within the mentorship program.

 Graduation Requirements